jjwall/jjwall.github.io/writings/poems/2025/prayer-of-voltaire.md

 once uttered a single prayer to the Infinite:<br>

 > “Oh Lord, make my enemies ridiculous.”<br>

-And the Lord, with a wink, obliged.
+And the Lord, with a wink, obliged.<br>

 But I—<br>
 a Trickster of a gentler kind,<br>
 a Sorcerer of Sighs,<br>
 have my own variation<br>
-of this most pious invocation.<br>
+of this most pious invocation:<br>

 > “Oh Lord,<br>
 make my enemies into beautiful ladies<br>